replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 The Replicated SDK API is available after the Replicated SDK is installed and initialized in a cluster.
 For information about installing the SDK, see [Installing an Application with Helm (Beta)](/vendor/install-with-helm).

 After the SDK is installed, the Replicated SDK API service is exposed at `replicated:3000`.
-To verify the location of the Replicated SDK API service, you can run `kubectl get service` in the appropriate namespace.
+To verify where the Replicated SDK API service can be accessed, you can run `kubectl get service -A`.

 ## app